Typeface Design Reading List

 Books on designing typography are difficult to come by.
-As a niche topic typography books are typically not carried at most major retailers.
-If there are books about typography it is often about how to use typography instead of how to create it.
-Therefore, I am creating an ongoing list of the best books and articles about typography.
-I will continue to update this list as I find more articles and books that I think are valuable.
+As a niche topic typography books are typically not carried at most major retailers, and even ff there are books about typography it is often about how to use typography instead of how to create it.

 This list will be divided into a few different sections: Introduction to Typeface, which is the best place for beginners to start.
 Non-Latin Typography, addressing topics in designing for non-Latin scripts, and Technical aspects of typeface design.
 Some articles may span a few different categories but I will put them in the section where they are best suited.